-Q. Schedule JDW-1 also includes estimated ISO-NE charges for Black Start, Reactive Power, and Scheduling and Dispatch.
+1 Q. Schedule JDW-1 also includes estimated ISO-NE charges for Black Start, Reactive 2 Power, and Scheduling and Dispatch.
 How were these costs forecasted?

-A. The Black Start costs shown on line 5 of Schedule JDW-1 were derived in two steps.
-13 First, as shown in Section II of Schedule JDW-3, the Company estimated the cost for 14 Black Start Service by summing Granite State's actual monthly ISO-NE Black Start 15 expenses for 2016 (line 5).
-This estimate is divided by Granite State's 2016 Peak Load to 16 calculate an estimated annual rate, as shown on line 7.
-Granite State then calculated a 17 monthly rate (annual rate divided by 12), as shown on line 8.
-To obtain the estimate of 18 Black Start costs that would be charged to Granite State, as shown in column 4 of 19 Schedule JDW-2, page 1, the Company multiplied the monthly rate by Granite State's 20 monthly network load, as shown for each month in column 1 of Schedule JDW-2, page 1.
-21 Using this methodology, the Company estimates an allocation of \$87,427 for 2017.
-22

-1 Q. How have you estimated Reactive Power costs for Granite State?
-2 A. The estimated Reactive Power cost for Granite State was calculated by using actual 3 Granite State costs for 2016 as shown in Section I of Schedule JDW-3.
-The annual rate 4 was determined by dividing the total Reactive Power costs charged to Granite State (line 5 1) by Granite State's peak 2016 Network Load.
-The monthly rate (annual rate divided by 6 12) is then multiplied by Granite State's monthly network load, as shown on column 5 of 7 Schedule JDW-2, page 1, to determine the estimated charges for Reactive Power Service.
-8 Using this methodology, the Company estimates an allocation of \$153,134 for 2017.
-9 Q. How did you forecast the Scheduling and Dispatch costs shown on line 4 of Schedule 10 JDW-1, page 1?
-11 A. My estimate is shown in column 3 of Schedule JDW-2, page 1.
-This amount was derived 12 by using the currently effective OATT Schedule 1 rate of \$1.79594 per kW-year, divided 13 by 12, and further multiplied by Granite State's monthly network loads for 2017 as 14 shown in column 1 of Schedule JDW-2, page 1.
-15 Q. Have you included any Reliability Must Run ("RMR") contract charges to Granite 16 State for 2017?
-17 A. No. Reliability Must Run Agreements guarantee payments to generators that are needed 18 to ensure reliability.
-To obtain an agreement, a generator must receive verification from 19 ISO-NE that it is needed for reliability and must demonstrate that it is unable to cover its 20 operating costs with revenue from other sources.
-Granite State has not incurred any 21 RMR contract charges as there have been no RMR contracts for the New Hampshire
+3 A. The Black Start costs shown on line 5 of Schedule JDW-1 were derived in two steps.
+4 First, as shown in Section II of Schedule JDW-3, the Company estimated the cost for 5 Black Start Service by, as a starting point, summing Granite State's actual monthly ISO- 6 NE Black Start expenses for 2017 (line 5).
+This estimate was divided by Granite State's 7 2016 Peak Load to calculate an estimated annual rate, as shown on line 7.
+Granite State 8 then calculated a monthly rate (annual rate divided by 12), as shown on line 8.
+To obtain 9 the estimate of Black Start costs that would be charged to Granite State, as shown in 10 column 4 of Schedule JDW-2, page 1, the Company multiplied the monthly rate by 11 Granite State's monthly network load, as shown for each month in column 1 of Schedule 12 JDW-2, page 1.
+Using this methodology, the Company estimated an allocation of 13 \$80,616 for 2018, which includes actual January 2018 expenses.
+14 Q. How have you estimated Reactive Power costs for Granite State?
+15 A. The estimated Reactive Power costs for Granite State were calculated by using actual 16 Granite State costs for 2017 as shown in Section I of Schedule JDW-3.
+The annual rate 17 was determined by dividing the total Reactive Power costs charged to Granite State (line 18 1) by Granite State's peak 2017 Network Load.
+The monthly rate (annual rate divided by 19 12) was then multiplied by Granite State's monthly network load, as shown in column 1 20 of Schedule JDW-2, page 1, to determine the estimated charges for Reactive Power 21 Service shown in column 5 of that same schedule.
+Using this methodology, the Company estimated an allocation of \$161,567 for 2018, which includes actual January 2018 expenses.